saibaba/monad_monoid/README.md

 Here,

-Either select a component and then lift by T:
+For an object, 'a', either select a natural component and then lift this morphism by T:

 <pre>
 μ<sub>a</sub> : T<sub>o</sub><sup>2</sup> a -> T a